Opetushallitus/oti/README.md

 # Opetushallinnon tutkintoon ilmoittautuminen

 A system for registering to an examination session and keeping records of student results and payments.

+## Technologies & Frameworks

+Below is non-exhaustive list of the key technologies & frameworks used in the project.

+- Java 11
+- Node
+- Clojure
+- Leiningen
+- Ragtime
+- Duct
+- Re-frame
+- PostgreSQL

 ## Developing